saminkosaurusrex/IZP1/README.md

 - test FAILED on empty imput, because echo -e adds one more empty line at the end
 - it depends on OS you are using
-- but it should by GOOD with database
+- but it should be GOOD with database

 - fixed